 - Identifying the neuroactive concentration ranges based on multi-parametric concentration-response data (picomolar to micromolar)

-- Differentiating your new compounds against target-specific substances, endogenous ligands and standard of care drugs.
+- Differentiating your new compounds against target-specific substances, endogenous ligands, and standard of care drugs.

-- Gaining insight into the functional similarity to reference compounds at certain concentrations (e.g. therapeutic concentration of more than 30 clinical CNS drugs already tested by NeuroProof).
+- Gaining insight into the functional similarity to reference compounds at specific concentrations (e.g. therapeutic concentration of more than 30 clinical CNS drugs already tested by NeuroProof).
 This analysis is performed in a concentration-specific manner for the test compound.

 - Proposing clinical indication by sorting the profile into several drug classes (e.g. anticonvulsants, antipsychotics, antidepressants, pro-cognitives, analgesics and more).

 - Assess potential repurposing opportunities for your compounds which might rescue your compounds for which their development was stopped due to safety or efficacy concerns.

 - Elucidate potential side effects such as pro-convulsive or sedative (read: prediction of side effect).

 Image: Activity profiled for concentration-response experiments of drugs from our database show obvious functional phenotypic similarities of drugs from one drug class; however, differences between drug classes.
 Heat maps show significant parameter changes in color codes for every concentration and thus, represents the compound profile.
 Estimated therapeutic concentrations were calculated based on literature data on plasma concentration and brain/plasma ratios.